timurkz/rsschool-cv/cv.md

 Keed on learning new technologies in IT sphere.
 Interested in WebDev, DevNet and ML.
 Have experience of 7 years in Networking field

 ####  Skills ####
-* basic understanding of CSS, HTML, JS, Python
+* Basic understanding of CSS, HTML, JS, Python
-* solid understanding of Cisco Routing & Switching administration
+* Solid understanding of Cisco Routing & Switching administration

 #### Programming Projects ####
 No projects yet.
 Link to [My GitHub account](https://github.com/timurkz)